 The bath solution is heated by a fire tube style burner submerged at the bottom of the heater vessel.
 Water-glycol mixtures are very common solutions for most low-temperature heating applications, and can typically be used up to 250F.

-The Weir Bath heater is a slight variation of a traditional water bath heater that does not utilize a process coil.
-This type of heater is most commonly used as a reboiler for amine and glycol solutions.
+Sometimes referred to as a weir bath heater, this is a slight variation of a traditional water bath heater that does not utilize a process coil.
+This type of heater is most commonly used as a direct fired reboiler for amine and glycol solutions.
 The bath vessel contains a fire-tube and a weir at the end of the fire-tube.
 The process fluid is circulated through the bath vessel in direct contact with the fire-tube.
 After the process fluid is heated, it falls over the weir where the return line sends it back to the process user.